Please see our COVID-19 Service Information page for latest COVID-19 updates.

-The aim of the treatment is to destroy all the abnormal cells in your cervix without affecting too much normal skin.
+The aim of the treatment is to destroy all the abnormal cells from your cervix.

 You may experience some bleeding.
 If excessive, for example soaking through sanitary towels, contact NHS 24 or your local A&E. Do not use tampons for the bleeding as it can make the bleeding last longer.

 You may experience abdominal cramps for a couple of days.
 Take simple pain-killers like ibuprofen or paracetamol if required.

 You may experience a watery, blood-stained discharge for 4-6 weeks until the treated area of the cervix has healed.
 A foul-smelling discharge is not normal.
 Please contact the Colposcopy Clinic or your GP for advice.

 Avoid taking a hot bath tonight.
 A shower or lukewarm bath should be fine.